AshFaqueO/The-Waste-Management-Simulator-99/README.md

    pip install pygame
    python main.py

-Built With
-Python 3.13
-Pygame
-Custom 16-bit retro pixel art and authentic audio clips sampled directly from the show The Sopranos.
+Built With Python 3.13, Pygame and custom 16-bit retro pixel art and authentic audio clips sampled directly from the show The Sopranos.

-"Those who want respect, give respect."
+Stay tuned for future updates.
+New features, mechanics, and hazards are currently in development.